-It is obvious that Scout is a powerful tool to monitor docker containers in a very attractive designed UI and an ease of install and management.
+It is obvious that Scout is a powerful tool to monitor docker containers in a very attractive designed UI and ease of install and management.

 Although all these attractive points of Scout, we have to note also that one drawback of Scout is that we can get detailed information related to a specific container on each host like cAdvisor.
-This could be problematic in some cases, while monitoring we need to get in details if there are any issues, or an abnormal processing for a specified application especially if we are running multiple containers on the same server.
+This could be problematic in some cases, while monitoring we need to get in detail if there are any issues, or abnormal processing for a specified application especially if we are running multiple containers on the same server.

 Added to that, Scout has a price, which is almost 10 dollars per monitored host, and this could be a problem if we are running a large number of hosts.

-Verdict: powerful tool, attractive design, ease of install and management, not an open source tool
+Verdict: powerful tool, attractive design, ease of install and management, not an open-source tool

 Official website: Scout